 Skip to main content

-Intelligence-First Creative
+Creative

 Most agencies develop a point of view about a brand, produce assets from that point of view, and then look for audiences who might respond.
 The creative brief precedes the customer understanding.
 The result is creative that is aesthetically sophisticated and strategically disconnected — work that performs well in a portfolio and poorly in the market.
 DAS reverses the sequence.
 The customer file tells us what high-value customers care about, how they found the brand, what messaging patterns correlate with repeat purchase, and what segments are most likely to compound.
 Creative briefs are written from that understanding.
 The output is creative that speaks to people who have already demonstrated they are worth speaking to.
+Proof point: 2.3x ROAS improvement on Meta after rebuilding creative around actual purchaser profiles.

 • Which customer segments are driving disproportionate contribution margin